ArtuDitu/Football_Analytics/README.md

 # Football Analytics

-In this repo I learn and showcase data analyst skills.
+In this repo I learn and showcase football data analyst skills.

 The projects are listed in the chronological order (the current one at the top)